polipones/pod-hugo-main-website/content/posts/boarding/2025/index.en.md

 Hi,

-I would like to wish you good luck in the new academic year 2025/2026, I believe that in addition to staying together in the same dormitory we will create many memories and experience many good events :)
+I wish you good luck in the 2025/2026 academic year.
+I hope that, besides studying and living in the same dormitory, we will create many memories and enjoy plenty of successful events together. :)

-Together with the beginning of the year I would like to remind you of the necessity of confirmation that you are a resident of Podolí Dormitory.
+At the beginning of the year, you must confirm that you are a resident of the Podolí dormitory.

-To do so is at the club stand, which we will have at the entrance to the campus every working day from 8:00 to 14:00 at the time of regular boarding to the campus (i.e. until 19.9.2025).
-To present yourself, you only need a dormcard or an accommodation contract for AR 2025/2026.
-Alternatively, you can arrange verification at our televisions, you can find their contacts here: https://podolee.cz/en/contacts/
+You can do so at the club stand by the entrance.
+During the main check-in period, until 19 September 2025, the stand will be open every working day from 8:00 to 14:00.
+Bring your dormitory card or accommodation contract for the 2025/2026 academic year.
+You can also arrange verification with a televizor; see [Contacts](https://podolee.cz/en/contacts/).

-If you have registered for the club this September (9/2025) or you have already done so, the obligation to prove it does not apply to you.
-If you are not currently at the campus, we can solve everything when you return with our televisions :)
+If you registered with the club in September 2025 or have already completed verification, this requirement does not apply to you.
+If you are away from the dormitory, a televizor can help when you return. :)

-Along with this, I invite you to beer and limo, which you can have at our stand (again on weekdays from 8:00 to 14:00).
-Either bring your own cup or you can get our returnable cup Pod-O-Lee for 50 CZK (in cash).
+You are also invited to have a beer or soft drink at our stand on weekdays from 8:00 to 14:00.
+Bring your own cup or borrow a Pod-O-Lee cup for a refundable cash deposit of 50 CZK.

 I wish you a beautiful September and a lot of success with your studies.

 Kateřina Pilná
-chairman club Pod-O-Lee
+chair of the Pod-O-Lee club